 In fact, the likelihood of developing dental erosion was found to be 5.3 times higher among swimmers with more than three years of swimming experience.

-The serious concern here is that over 80% of the surveyed swimmers did not consider these conditions to be a health risk and therefore did not think a dental check-up was necessary.
-The only reason a swimmer typically visits a dentist is due to dentin hypersensitivity caused by excessive erosion; this suggests that hypersensitivity could be a reliable early indicator of dental erosion.
+The alarming aspect that warrants reflection is that over 80% of those surveyed did not consider their situation to be a cause for concern in terms of health, and therefore did not feel a dental visit was necessary.
+The only reason a swimmer visits the dentist for a check-up is due to problems of dentinal hypersensitivity caused by excessive erosion; this suggests that hypersensitivity may be a reliable indicator of dental erosion.

-Therefore, those responsible for monitoring oral health – the dental community – have the task of proactively managing the onset of erosive lesions.
-The natural consequence is effective erosion management through early screening for signs of erosion and a thorough assessment of all contributing factors.
+It is therefore the responsibility of the dental community — those tasked with monitoring the condition of the oral cavity — to proactively manage the onset of erosive lesions.
+The natural consequence of this is an effective approach to erosion management through screening for early signs of erosion and the assessment of all aetiological factors.

-Dentists and dental hygienists must carefully evaluate the erosive potential of the various foods and beverages consumed by the patient, as well as ask targeted questions regarding sports activities, which, as we have seen, play a crucial role.
+Dentists and dental hygienists must carefully evaluate the erosive potential of the various beverages and foods consumed by the patient, as well as exploring, through targeted questions, the patient’s sporting habits — which, as we have seen, are of fundamental importance.

 What alternatives do we have today?